Hubert-Hu/Process_EELS_-Python-/README.md

 2. **Lines**.
 The instance of the class is an object describing a list of EELS lines.
-Main function: **add, delete, slice, slice_display, align, normalize, PCA, make_plot, find_peak, subtract background signals**.
+Main function: **add, delete, slice, slice_display, align, normalize, denoise_LLR, PCA, make_plot, find_peak, subtract background signals**.

 3. **Map**.
 The Child Class of **Lines**.